joncursi/cheddur-whitepaper/whitepaper.md

 ## Existing Reviews

-After the Cheddur ICO is completed, \text{\sout{U}} tokens will be airdropped from the Bounty Program fund to users who posted reviews in the Cheddur 1.0 architecture.
+After the Cheddur ICO is completed, each user who posted a review in the Cheddur 1.0 architecture will be able to claim a special reward after linking their Steem account to their Cheddur profile.
 We will post more details on how we intend to reward our early contributors as we approach the Cheddur 2.0 launch date.

 # Roadmap